 Applicants must include at least one Australian Partner Organisation.
 They may also include additional Partner Organisations, Other Eligible Organisations and Other Organisations.

 Please refer to the Guidelines for the complete eligibility requirements and the list of eligible organisations.

-- Expert services of a third party if the services are directly related to and essential for the project.
+- Personnel, which may include expert services of a third party if the services are directly related to and essential for the project.